Knowing your rights

 It’s crucial for schools to remember that the burden of proof lies with them when claiming any of these exceptions.
 They must demonstrate, through clear evidence, why the standard provisions of the DSE cannot be met.
 This process ensures that exceptions are not misused and that all students' rights to education are respected as far as possible.

-Addressing discrimination: Additional resources and steps for parents
+Addressing discrimination: additional resources and steps for parents

 When facing a situation where you believe your child has been discriminated against due to their disability, it’s essential to be well-equipped with information and know the specific actions you can take.
 Beyond understanding your child's rights and communicating with their school, here are further steps and resources that can help: